mweldon/Extension-BehaviorTree/README.md

 ### Decorators
 A decorator is a special type of control node that only has one child and is designed to transform a node's return value.
 Examples of commonly-used decorators are Invert, which inverts the response of its child, and Fail or Succeed which always return a specific response.

+### Tasks
+Tasks are unique to the implementation of the Behavior Tree and several task nodes have been created for this extension that allow you to make decisions based on what is currently happening in the chat context.
+See the Reference section for more details.

 ## How to Use a Behavior Tree for AI role playing
 Whenever you send a new chat message in SillyTavern, this extension will capture the recent chat history and send it to a secondary AI, which will read the history and query it with YES/NO questions.
 The answers to these queries not only direct the traversal through branches of the Tree, but they can also modify variables or add scenarios modifiers to a block of text that will be injected into the context of the chat.
 This response text will be added to the chat context as a system message and can help direct the scenario.